 We recognize merchandise revenue at the point of sale in our retail stores.
 E-commerce sales are recognized upon shipment or guest pickup of the merchandise based on meeting the transfer of control criteria.
 Retail store and e-commerce sales are recorded net of estimated returns.
 Shipping and handling are treated as costs to fulfill the contract and not a separate performance obligation.
 Accordingly, we recognize revenue for our single performance obligation related to online sales at the time control of the merchandise passes to the customer, which is at the time of shipment or guest pickup.
 We provide refunds for merchandise returns within 60 days from the original purchase date.
 State sales taxes are presented on a net basis as we consider our self a pass-through conduit for collecting and remitting state sales tax.
 Salon service revenue is recognized at the time the service is provided to the guest.
 Gift card sales revenue is deferred until the guest redeems the gift card.
 Company coupons and other incentives are recorded as a reduction of net sales.
-Other revenue sources include the private label and co-branded credit card programs and royalties derived from the partnership with Target, as well as deferred revenue related to the loyalty program and gift card breakage.
+Other revenue includes the private label and co-branded credit card programs, royalties derived from the partnership with Target Corporation, and deferred revenue related to the loyalty program and gift card breakage.

 Comparable sales reflect sales for stores beginning on the first day of the 14th month of operation.
-Therefore, a store is included in our comparable store base on the first day of the period after one year of operations plus the initial one-month grand opening period.
+Therefore, a store is included in our comparable store base on the first day of the period after one year of operations plus the initial onemonth grand opening period.
 Non-comparable store sales include sales from new stores that have not yet completed their 13th month of operation and stores that were closed for part or all of the period in either year.
 Remodeled stores are included in comparable sales unless the store was closed for a portion of the current or prior period.
-Comparable sales include retail sales and salon services (including stores temporarily closed due to COVID-19), and e-commerce.
+Comparable sales include retail sales, salon services, and e-commerce.
 There may be variations in the way in which some of our competitors and other retailers calculate comparable or same store sales.